This page contains affiliate links. Please read our disclosure for more info.

 2 Week North Island Itinerary

 I recommend following the 10-day itinerary but starting with three nights in the Bay of Islands, which is four hours north of Auckland in Northland.
+See our guide to the best things to do in Bay of Islands.

 It’s a long drive from Russell to Hahei in the Coromandel, but we did it at the start of this road trip, and it took us 6.5 hours plus a lunch break.